Frequently asked questions

 What happens if Children International can’t approve my visit date?

-We’ll work with you to find another date or arrange for you to drop off a gift and meet the staff.
+We’ll work with you to find another date or arrange for you to drop off a gift.

 What should I pack?